-*I recently migrated my blog and some of the pictures didn’t make the move.
+*I recently migrated from my blog and some pictures didn’t make the move.
 So please excuse the words where pictures should be but I don’t have the time or energy to find the pictures.

 I don’t take a good picture.

-I talked about it here in detail so this will surprise no one who reads here with regularity or those who follow me on my personal Facebook.
+I talked about it here so this will surprise no one who reads here with regularity or those who follow me on my personal Facebook.

 The only good pictures of me are those in which I took the picture myself or orchestrated the edit.